fgimenez/reth-log-parser/README.md

 # Execution

-Just pass the path to the log file:
+Currently running the tool shows the time taken by reth for doing an historical sync, specifying the time spent on pipelines and the stages on each of them.
+You need to specify the path to the log file on the command line invocation:

 ```shell
 $ cargo run -- ./reth.log